Monday 1 March 2021

 Zelda: Breath of the Wild is generally regarded as one of the best games of all time, but can you order Zelda to transform into a giant snake and squeeze baddies to death?
 No, you cannot.

 But let's talk about XCOM first.
 Here in jolly old Blighty in the 1980s brothers Nick and Julian Gollop developed a string of tactical wargames.
 There were two strands; the Rebelstar sci-fi games and Chaos, which had wizards.
-They stood out from other wargames because they took place on a squad-level scale; the player controlled individual soldiers rather than large army formations.
+They stood out from other wargames because they took place on a squad-level scale.
+The player controlled individual soldiers rather than large army formations.
 The games became progressively more polished as the decade went on, culminating in Laser Squad (1988), which was one of the best games of the 8-bit era.

 At their core they all shared a basic set of gameplay elements.
-They were turn-based, with each side moving all of their units before the other side could have a go; the player controlled a squad of individual soldiers on a compact map; the soldiers could more or shoot or throw a grenade, depending on how many action points they had left; accurate shots required more action points; if a soldier had enough points left over at the end of a mission he or she could take pot-shots at enemy soldiers when they took their turn.
+They were turn-based, with each side moving all of their units before the other side could have a go; the player controlled a squad of individual soldiers on a compact map; the soldiers could more or shoot or throw a grenade, depending on how many action points they had left; Jesus Christ I love semicolons; accurate shots required more action points; if a soldier had enough points left over at the end of a mission he or she could take pot-shots at enemy soldiers when they took their turn.

 Rebelstar Raiders, Rebelstar, and Rebelstar 2